 By law I had to take the pill at the hospital.
 I had no idea how quickly it would take effect.
 I was lucky I had enough money for a taxi - it was a 15 minute drive, but in those 15 minutes I turned pale green and could feel the process starting.

 I was counting down the seconds until I arrived home.
 I collapsed almost as soon as I got inside and started vomiting and miscarrying on the bathroom floor.
 I can’t imagine what it would have been like if we had been stuck in traffic for just two minutes longer.
 Or if, like many women, I couldn’t afford to take a taxi.

 I should never have had to make this journey.
 I should have been at home, next to my bed and a bathroom, where my family and friends could support me.
 Misoprostol is regularly prescribed for safe home use when women are experiencing miscarriages, but I had to risk miscarrying in public because of outdated laws from the 1960s.

 From now on, women in Wales will be allowed to safely use abortion pills in their own home.
 And while I am delighted that women in Wales will no longer face this ordeal, it is now all the more stark that - in defiance of WHO advice and the recommendation of all major medical professional bodies - women in England are still being forced to travel after taking abortion pills.

 Allowing home use of Misoprostol for abortions would save the NHS money.
 It would relieve some of the strain on overstretched services.
 It would help women who live in poverty or are experiencing domestic violence to access abortions safely and it would save thousands of women like me from pain and distress.

 You personally have the power to change this.
-Women in Scotland are already able to take misoprostol at home.
-Please, listen to my experience, and that of so many women, and take this simple action so that other women across England and Wales do not face the same ordeal.
+Now both the Scottish and Welsh Government have allowed the safe home use of Misoprostol.
+Please listen to my experience, and that of so many women, and take this simple action so that other women in England do not face the same ordeal.